facebook/docusaurus/website/docs/installation.md

 yarn start
 ```

-A browser window will open up at http://localhost:3000.
+A browser window will open at http://localhost:3000.

-Congratulations, you have just made your first Docusaurus site!
+Congratulations, you have just created your first Docusaurus site!
-Click around the pages generated for you to see what's available.
+Browse around the site to see what's available.